05/20/2021: It’s official. The Robinhood IPO platform is here. Rolling it out gradually to all customers.

-The first IPO will be its own — the Robinhood IPO could arrive as early as May.
+The first IPO will be its own — the Robinhood IPO could arrive as early as late June.

 This is exciting news for retail investors and the IPO investing community.

 I predicted the possibility of a Robinhood IPO platform and shares for customers on my other site back in December 2019 because it made sense.

 What better way to reward loyal customers for making the company what it is today?

 Robinhood has more than 13 million customers, many of whom are salivating to own and trade Robinhood stock.